tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 disconnect, sockets die, everybody lies.
 That's life.

-Going back to the three bullets I opened this post with, you can see how by being overprotective and by excessively wrapping exception, an ``AttributeError`` became a ``DeviceError``, which then became ``None``.
-And you can see now why the first thing I do is remove all exception- handling code along the way: most of the times it just masks the real error, making it harder to diagnose while adding little or no added value at all.
-You don't make your code more robust by sweeping problems under the carpet: good code crashes, allowing tests to uncover more bugs, increasing robustness.
+Going back to the three bullets I opened this post with, you can see how by being overprotective and by excessively wrapping exceptions, an ``AttributeError`` became a ``DeviceError``, which then became ``None``.
+And you can see now why the first thing I do is remove all exception-handling code along the way: most of the times it just masks the real error, making it harder to diagnose, while adding little or no added value at all.
+You don't make your code more robust by sweeping problems under the carpet: <span style="background: #FFA">good code crashes, allowing tests to uncover more bugs, increasing robustness.</span>

 ## On the Granularity of Exception Classes ##

 Some people are rather laconic and use a single exception for everything.
 I've even people who were so lazy that they used ``raise Exception("foo")`` directly, instead of deriving an exception class of their own...
-People, it only takes one line to derive an exception class, there's no excuse for being **that lazy**!
+People, it only takes **one line** to derive an exception class, there's no excuse for being **that lazy**!

 On the other hand, some people are way too verbose, defining specific exceptions for every minor detail.
-They end up with dozens of exception classes, many of which are logically overlapping.
-This makes the implementation cumbersome, and, in fact, might not be useful at all for your users: they usually won't care for such granularity, and you might contaminate your interface with implementation details.
+They end up with dozens of exception classes for each module, many of which are logically overlapping.
+This makes the implementation cumbersome, and, in fact, might not be useful at all for your users: they usually won't care for such granularity, and you risk contaminating your interface with implementation details.

-The best practice here is: <span style="background: #FFA">the granularity at which exception are defined should match the granularity at which exception handling is done</span>; define separate exceptions (only) where it makes sense to handle one differently than the other.
+The rule to follow here is: <span style="background: #FFA">the granularity at which exception are defined should match the granularity at which exception handling is done</span>; define separate exceptions (only) where it makes sense to handle one differently than the other.